iamstej/iamstej/README.md

 ### 👋 Hi

-I'm stej, a platform engineer from the U.K. who has been living in Germany for 3+ years.
+I'm stej, a senior platform engineer from the U.K. who has been living in Germany for 3+ years.
 I have been in the software industry for 8+ years, 3 years working in mobile development and 5 years in backend development (django, serverless framework etc.) and dev ops (cloud infrastructure, aws, ci/cd etc.).
 I have a passion for building scalable and reliable distributed systems using serverless technologies.

 ### 🙋 About Me